quinnpatj/learning-gitlab/labs/gitlab-ci/lab-2/README.md

 include: '/templates/.gitlab-ci-template.yml'
 ```

+📋 Lab:

-📋 Lab: Create a file `.gitlab-ci-template.yml` inside `templates` folder and add the below content:
+- Create a file `.gitlab-ci-template.yml` inside `templates` folder (you have to create the folder) and add the below content:

 ```yaml
 build-job: